 The practice of inclusive child care -- placing children of all physical, emotional and academic abilities in the same learning environment -- benefits children of all abilities.
 Easter Seals' experience shows that children with ASD significantly benefit from receiving appropriate care alongside their typically developing peers.
 Children without disabilities benefit, too -- they learn to understand and accept differences.
 What’s more, the experience replicates what children will find later in life.

 Following guidelines from the National Institute of Mental Health, Easter Seals inclusive child care centers feature treatment programs that:

 Read Easter Seals' suggestions for how to choose an early intervention provider.

-A variety of diverse training techniques -- including group and direct instruction -- assist children with autism in learning to recognize social cues and to communicate and participate successfully in social situations.
+A variety of diverse training techniques -- including group and direct instruction -- assist children with ASD in learning to recognize social cues and to communicate and participate successfully in social situations.
 As with the other treatments, this training will vary depending on individual need.

 With the help of Easter Seals professionals, family members can also play an integral role in supporting individuals with autism to become more independent.

-Families can find a break, or “respite” by having a professional come to the home to provide support services or enrolling a child in a day or weekend program.
+Families can find a break or “respite” by having a professional come to the home to provide support services or enrolling a child in a day or weekend program.
 This allows the parents to partake in recreational, social or other important activities with siblings or with each other.
 Learn more about Easter Seals' respite, recreation and camp programs.

-Educators at Easter Seals inclusive child care centers use specialized approaches and instruction to prepare preschoolers with autism for entry into the school system.
+Educators at Easter Seals inclusive child care centers use specialized approaches and instruction to prepare preschoolers with ASD for entry into the school system.
 A preschool curriculum that promotes school readiness through social skill development, independent living skills and personal responsibility teaches preschool children the skills that are vital for future success in school.